 - Check if your airport has smoking lounges

-- Some international airports have outdoor smoking areas
+- Some international airports have outdoor smoking spots

 On the Aircraft